Adviser in impeachment spotlight has only-in-America story

-WASHINGTON (AP) — The Soviet-era immigrant who became a wounded warrior and later a White House aide saw it as his “sacred duty” to speak up.
+WASHINGTON (AP) — The Soviet-era immigrant who came to the U.S. as a toddler and grew up to become a decorated soldier and a White House aide saw it as his “sacred duty” to speak up.

 Now Lt.
 Col. Alexander Vindman, a 20-year Army officer assigned to the National Security Council, finds himself in the red-hot center of the House impeachment inquiry.